How fast can the truck accelerate with Smesh-E-Axle?

-When you pull-away, the greatest force has to be on the wheels.
+When you drive off, the greatest force has to be on the wheels.
 Fortunately, the electric motor is at its strongest there!
 Is that right?
 Yes, but not strong enough!
 An electric motor gives you all its power and torque from the moment you start, but there will have to be a mechanical deceleration.
 The disadvantage of that deceleration is that the top speed is lower and the high efficiency range suffers even more.

 Imagine your vehicle weighs 40 metric tons, that’s a big mass to set in motion at once.
 The use of gears increases the torque until the vehicle moves.
 So gears ensure that the two working areas, ‘accelerate’ and ‘maintain cruise speed’, both have their own deceleration.
 This prevents damage, increases battery life, makes use of engine power more efficiently and opens the door for smaller engine capacity and more range.

 More efficiency, more power and less wear and tear.
 This is why transmissions are also needed for electric motors.